lgernido/fractol/README.md

 ## 🖌️ Coloring

-In order to dinstinguish the details of the fractal we use an escape-time algorithm.
+In order to dinstinguish the details of the fractal we use an escape-time algorithm for the coloring.
 It helps to determine how quickly points in a certain area "escape" to infinity when a specific mathematical operation is applied repeatedly.

 Here’s how it works in simple terms: